 c) Identification Cards.
 Contractor shall issue identification cards to Enrollees in a form that shall be agreed to by Covered California.
 Identification cards should include the product name matching the naming convention on the Covered California website and provider directory.
 Contractor shall submit card design to Covered California by September 1st of each calendar year.

-d) Marketing Strategies and Plans.
+d) Marketing Plans.
 Contractor and Covered California recognize that Enrollees benefit from efforts relating to outreach activities designed to increase health awareness and encourage enrollment.
-The parties shall create and share high-level marketing strategies and plans on an annual basis.
+The parties shall create and share high-level marketing strategies and plans on an annual basis and at such other intervals as may be reasonably requested by Covered California.
 The marketing strategies and plans of Covered California and Contractor shall address both new enrollment and renewal efforts.
 Contractor shall provide proposed and actual marketing approaches, communication strategies, channel distribution strategies, and samples of any planned marketing materials and related collateral.
-The Contractor shall include this information for both Covered California and the outside small group market.
+The Contractor shall include this information for both Covered California on and off-exchange small group market efforts.

 e) Contractor Logo.
 In the event of a logo modification or rebrand, Contractor shall submit new logo to Covered California in a high-resolution design file format.
 Covered California will make a reasonable effort to update the Contractor logo on all platforms in a timely manner.
 If Covered California advertising or collateral assets are already in production or live in market, Contractor acknowledges there may be some delay with incorporating the new version of the logo across all applicable assets.